shaitarov/PostOfficeManager/README.md

 You work for a courier company and have been tasked with creating a code library to calculate the cost of sending an order of parcels .

-1) The initial implementation just needs to calculate cost based on a parcel’s size.
+1) The initial implementation just needs to calculate cost based on a parcelâ€™s size.
 For each size category there is a fixed delivery cost
  - Small parcel: all dimensions < 10cm.
 Cost $3
  - Medium parcel: all dimensions < 50cm.
 Cost $8